 Of Honor: Our Conceptions and What It Is in Practice

-To street fighters and soldiers, its often for this reason indirectly frowned upon for being weak.
-How does fair play ensure your survival after all when someone is going all out to harm you?
+To street fighters and soldiers, this is often a concept that is indirectly frowned upon for being weak.
+How does fair play ensure your survival when someone is going all out to harm you?
 Even within sport fighting, they refer to the more cutthroat moves as ‘dirty boxing’, implying that's beneath good behavior and sportsmanship.
 Honor is nice for movies and kid's karate classes, but the real world is not honorable.
 That is how the mantra goes.
 However, I believe this to be a mistake.

 "Esteem, respect, and conduct were apart of that, but only as components to a larger machine."